Honorable Bob Deuell, Chair, Senate Committee on Economic Development

 Ursula Parks, Director, Legislative Budget Board

-SB748 by Nelson (Relating to the use of certain tax revenue to enhance and upgrade convention center facilities, multipurpose arenas, multiuse facilities, and related infrastructure in certain municipalities.), As Introduced
+SB748 by Nelson (Relating to the use of certain tax revenue to enhance and upgrade convention center facilities, multipurpose arenas, multiuse facilities, and related infrastructure in certain municipalities.), Committee Report 1st House, Substituted

 The bill would amend Chapter 351 of the Tax Code regarding the municipal hotel occupancy tax and other taxes.

-The bill would add new Section 351.1015 to allow a municipality with a population of at least 650,000, but less than 800,000, to use certain tax revenue to fund a "qualified project."
-The bill would define a qualified project as the construction, improvement, enlargement, and equipment of a convention center facility, a multipurpose arena, a multiuse facility, and any related infrastructure.
-A qualified project would be located in a "project financing zone" as defined in the bill.
-The boundaries of the zone are not designated in the bill but are to be within three miles of a qualified project.
+The bill would add new Section 351.1015 to allow a municipality with a population of at least 650,000, but less than 750,000, to use certain tax revenue to fund a "Qualified Project."
+The bill would define a qualified project as a convention center facility, a multipurpose arena, a multiuse facility, and any related infrastructure or a venue as defined by Section 334.001 of the Local Government Code.
+A qualified project would be located in a "Project Financing Zone" as defined in the bill.

-The bill would require that a qualified project be located in a project financing zone on land owned by a municipality or by the owner of a venue as described by Section 334.001 of the Local Government Code; be partially financed by private contributions totaling at least 40 percent of the project costs; and be related to the promotion of tourism and the convention and hotel industry.
+The bill would require that a qualified project be located in a project financing zone on land owned by a municipality or by the owner of a venue as described by Section 334.001 of the Local Government Code; that if not a convention center facility, that it be partially financed by private contributions totaling at least 40 percent of the project costs; and that it be related to the promotion of tourism and the convention and hotel industry.

 The bill would take effect September 1, 2013.

-The Comptroller of Public Accounts reports that the fiscal implications of the bill cannot be determined.
-While the bill would limit eligibility of municipalities based on population, and provides that the zone is within three miles of a qualified project, the Comptroller of Public Accounts reports that the limitation is ambiguous, but assumed to lie within the City of Fort Worth.
+The Comptroller of Public Accounts reports that the fiscal implications of the bill cannot be determined due to certain ambiguities.
+While the bill would limit eligibility of municipalities based on population, and provides that the zone is within three miles of a qualified project, the Comptroller of Public Accounts reports that the limitation is ambiguous.
+However, the bill's stipulations indicate that it is defined as within the City of Fort Worth.
 The location of the zone is not defined in the bill.